MYancheff/state-forecasting-beta/readme.md

 Make some plots of data | 4/14/17 | The plots will probably be mainly economic and precinct relationships Poster Presentations | 5/7/2017 |
 Final Paper | 5/10/2017 | Final submission date

+### Notes

+Write about how to transform the data, what we will use someof these transformations for.